aleguillen/azure-data-factory/README.md

-# Azure Data Factory Examples using Terraform
+# Azure Data Factory Example using Terraform
-Azure Data Factory
+This repo shows an example on how to move data from Azure Data Lake Gen2 (csv file) to Azure SQL Server using Data Factory.
+Terraform is used as IaC tool for the infrastructure and Azure DevOps and Git Integration is used to implement a CI/CD lifecycle in an Azure Data Factory.

 ## Before you start